apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 - `user_data_mapper` Specifies a function which  maps data from a PCollection to an array of String values before the write operation saves the data to temporary .csv files.
 Example:
-{{< highlight >}}
+{{< highlight py >}}
 def user_data_mapper(user):
     return [user.name, str(user.age)]
 {{< /highlight >}}

-- `table or query` Specifies a Snowflake table name or custom SQL query
+- `table` or `query` Specifies a Snowflake table name or custom SQL query

-- `expansion_service` Specifies URL of expansion service.

 #### Authentication parameters
 It’s required to pass one of the following combination of valid parameters for authentication:

-- `username and password` Specifies username/password authentication method.
+- `username` and `password` Specifies username/password authentication method.

-- `private_key_path and private_key_passphrase` Specifies a path to private key and passphrase for key/pair authentication method.
+- `private_key_path` and `private_key_passphrase` Specifies a path to private key and passphrase for key/pair authentication method.

-- `raw_private_key and private_key_passphrase` Specifies a private key and passphrase for key/pair authentication method.
+- `raw_private_key` and `private_key_passphrase` Specifies a private key and passphrase for key/pair authentication method.

 - `o_auth_token` Specifies access token for OAuth authentication method.

 #### Additional parameters
-- `role`: specifies Snowflake role.
-If not specified then the user's default will be used.
+- `role` specifies Snowflake role.
+If not specified the user's default will be used.

-- `warehouse`: specifies Snowflake warehouse name.
-If not specified then the user's default will be used.
+- `warehouse` specifies Snowflake warehouse name.
+If not specified the user's default will be used.

 - `create_disposition` Defines the behaviour of the write operation if the target table does not exist.
 The following values are supported:
   - CREATE_IF_NEEDED - default behaviour.
 The write operation checks whether the specified target table exists; if it does not, the write operation attempts to create the table Specify the schema for the target table using the table_schema parameter.